assimp/assimp-docs/source/index.rst

 To apply such an animation you need to identify the animation tracks that refer to actual bones in your mesh.
 Then for every track: <br>
-a) Find the keys that lay right before the current anim time. <br>
+* Find the keys that lay right before the current anim time. <br>
-b) Optional: interpolate between these and the following keys. <br>
+* Optional: interpolate between these and the following keys. <br>
-c) Combine the calculated position, rotation and scaling to a transformation matrix <br>
+* Combine the calculated position, rotation and scaling to a transformation matrix <br>
-d) Set the affected node's transformation to the calculated matrix. <br>
+* Set the affected node's transformation to the calculated matrix. <br>

 If you need hints on how to convert to or from quaternions, have a look at the
 <a href="http://www.j3d.org/matrix_faq/matrfaq_latest.html">Matrix&Quaternion FAQ</a>.
 I suggest